mukil/poemspace/README.md

 call the *Reload Criteria Cache* command and in addition your have to reload the webclient page in the web browser.

+## plugin development

+TBD.
+You can start adapting the source code of this plugin by following the paragraph on plugin development in this [README](https://github.com/mukil/dm4-kiezatlas-angebote#usage--development) while replacing the names of the bundles this plugin depends on (dm4-images, dm4-mail).

 ### changelog

-**0.3**, Nov 17, 2016
+**0.3**, Dec 20, 2016

 - Adapted to be compatible with DeepaMehta 4.8
-- A usability issue exists cause by some cache:<br/>
+- A usability issue exists cause by the dm4-cache module:<br/>
-  After updating criterias to be included in a "Campaign" one needs to select any other topic and re-select the "Campaign" to see tis current state.
-This mis-representation of selected criterias of a campaign also effects subsequent "Edits" of a Campaign (as included criterias may appear un-checked).
+  After updating criterias to be included in a "Campaign" one _needs_ to select any other topic and re-select the "Campaign" to see and edit its up-to-date state.
+Disabling the dm4-cache module should work around this issue.

 **0.2**, Apr 26, 2016